fdufnews/OPENSMART_TFT/README.md

 fdufnews 7/2018
-Moveded the screen interfaces to Port B and PortC
+Moved the screen interfaces to Port B and PortC

 Device      |            Bus              | Bus
 ------------|-----------------------------|----------